This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Essential Tools for Harvesting Vegetables

-Having the right tools makes harvesting root vegetables easier and protects them from damage.
+You’ll need the right tools to make harvesting root vegetables easier and avoid damaging your crops.

 Using Hand or Digging Forks

-A garden fork makes harvesting root vegetables easier and safer.
+A garden fork is your best friend for harvesting root vegetables like a pro.

 Japanese Hori Hori Knives